hannah-cusworth/cs50/Problem Set 3/plurality/README.md

 # Problem Set 3: Plurality

-Programme which runs a pluarlity election.
+Program which runs a pluarlity election.
 Accepts a list of candidates as a command line argument.
 User then inputs how many voters there will be.
 Each voter will be promted to cast their vote and the program will determine the winner.

 Example:
 ````